The Importance of Customer Service in Marketing: How to Turn Interactions Into Income

 Action Steps:

-Train your team to greet every interaction with intention.
+• Train your customer service representatives to greet every interaction with intention.

 “Customer service shouldn’t just be a department.
 It should be the entire company.”